 Since occasional forgetting is by design, a review of a card at which you forget it is just as legitimate and important to your learning process as one where you remember it, and you shouldn't have to do extra work to achieve your target number if you happen to forget a larger number of cards than usual on a particular day.

-Why is my target number today less than my Daily Learning Goal?
+Why is my daily goal today showing as less than my configured Daily Goal?